cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **3. Array:**

-  An array is an _ordered_ data structure consisting values and each value has an index number that corresponds to it.
+  An array is an _ordered_ data structure consisting of values and each value has an index number that corresponds to it.
 They also have a length property just like strings.

   <details>
     <summary><strong>👉 Click to view built-in array methods cheatsheet</strong></summary>